dasbipulkumar/functional-programming-in-scala/README.md

 # Functional Programming in Scala Exercises

-My solutions to exercises as I go through the Functional Programming in Scala book.
+My solutions for the exercises as I go through the [Functional Programming in Scala book](https://www.manning .com/books/functional-programming-in-scala).